murmeltier08/Sonos-Kids-Controller/README.md

 ```
 The data.json will also stored in the volumes.
 So you will have your artist/albums after restart of the container.
-You need to open Port 8200 and 5005(?)
+You need to open Port 8200

 # Example code
 ```
- docker run -p 8200:8200 -p 5005:5005 -v /your/local/path/for/config:/Sonos-Kids-Controller-master/server/config/ murmeltier08/sonos-kids-controller
+ docker run -p 8200:8200 -v /your/local/path/for/config:/Sonos-Kids-Controller-master/server/config/ murmeltier08/sonos-kids-controller
 ```